SwaroopGiri/AWS-SAP-C02-Notes/README.md

 There can only be one Virtual GateWay attached to a VPC at a given time

+NACLs cannot filter requests based on URLs

+A security group cannot filter requests based on URLs

+You can use a forward web proxy server in your VPC and manage outbound access using URL-based rules.
+Default routes are also removed

+VPC Endpoint allows you to access an aws service privately within same VPC but it does not allow cross region access

+Traffic Mirroring is an Amazon VPC feature that you can use to copy network traffic from an elastic network interface of Amazon EC2 instances.
+You can then send the traffic to out-of-band security and monitoring appliances

 ## NAT Gateway

 NAT instance has lower cost than NAT Gateway but comes with overhead of instance maintenance.
 AWS recommends NAT Gateway